 - In order to have the option to Join the session that you created in blackboard collaborate, the session must be active based on start time/date that you entered when the session was created.

-Do students need a blackboard learn account to access the sessions?
+Yes, students must have a blackboard account to access the sessions.

 Types of Exams for Online Courses

 Both platforms provide several tools/options for one or more of the following types of online exams:

 Multiple-choice questions are composed of one question (stem) with multiple possible answers (choices), including the correct answer and several incorrect answers (distractors).

 Students respond to the questions by indicating whether the statement is true or false.
 Like multiple-choice questions, true/false questions are most often used to assess familiarity with course content and to check for popular misconceptions, allow students to respond quickly, so exams can use a large number of them to test knowledge of a broad range of content, and are easy and quick to grade but time consuming to create.

 Students respond to matching questions by pairing each of a set of stems (e.g., definitions) with one of the choices provided on the exam.
 These questions are often used to assess recognition and recall and so are most often used in courses where acquisition of detailed knowledge is an important goal.
 They are generally quick and easy to create and mark, but students require more time to respond to these questions than a similar number of multiple-choice or true/false items.